kpion/point1/readme.md

 `index.php` file is the front controller, all the other files are just for illustration purposes.

+## Usage

+After setting up you can just add pages (.php files in /pages directory), they will be become available from now under example.com/yourNewPage

+The idea is to not use any routers here.

 ## Setup

 Clone or download the project, or even just the single `index.php` file and setup your server.